hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 We have tested the simple POJOs in unit tests, for other Jakarta EE components, such as Servlet, Jakarta Pages, etc, we have to verify the functionality in a Servlet container, we will write integration tests using Arquillian for this scenario.

-To run unit tests and integration tests in a different phase, we can configure `maven-surefire-plugin` and `maven-failsafe-plugin` as the following, and make sure integration tests run in the `integration-test` phase.
+To run unit tests and integration tests in different phases, we can configure `maven-surefire-plugin` and `maven-failsafe-plugin` as the following, and make sure integration tests run in the `integration-test` phase.

 ```xml
 <plugins>